 TEQtogether draws upon existing research and good practice to provide clear and straightforward guidance on areas in which we believe it is important for men to act differently if women are to participate fully and freely within the technology sector.
 Some are written at quite a broad scale, whereas others are focused on much more specific issues.
 Although primarily intended for men, they are equally relevant to others.

 All such guidance notes have a brief introduction, provide references to relevant material on the topic, and then the guidance notes themselves, sometimes in the format of key things both to do, and also not to do.
-The guidance notes are also available in various languages (currently English, German, Italian and Spanish) and formats to download and share.
+The guidance notes are also available in various languages (currently English, German, Italian, Polish and Spanish) and formats to download and share.

 Guidance note topics